vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_0/code_walkthrough.md

 vk_engine will be our main engine class, and the core of the project. vk_loader will be tied into it as it will need to interface it while loading GLTF files.
 The other files are for generic vulkan abstraction layers that will get built as the tutorial needs.
 Those abstraction files have no dependencies other than vulkan, so you can keep them for your own projects.

-Whenever possible, we will try to keep the headers of each component as lightweight as possible.
-The lighter the headers are, the faster your program will compile, and this is crucial when dealing with C++

 # Code

 <!-- codegen from tag main on file E:\ProgrammingProjects\vulkan-guide-2\chapter-0/main.cpp -->